Lean Manufacturing Information and Training.

 • OEE (Overall equipment effectiveness)

-In many organizations, with a continuous improvement objective, Lean Manufacturing and Just In Time, go hand in hand.
+In many organizations, with a continuous improvement objective, Lean Manufacturing Process Improvement & Just In Time, go hand in hand.